 - Remove pan from oven and gently transfer the roast from the pan to a non stick v rack, skin side up.

-- Pat skin dry and return to oven for 1 more hour.
-Check the pan frequently and add additional water to ensure that the bottom of doesn’t dry out.
+- Pat skin dry and place v rack back in pan and return pan to oven for 1 more hour.
+Check the pan frequently and add additional water to ensure that the bottom of doesn't dry out.

 - Transfer the v rack with the roast to a foil lined baking sheet and increase oven temperature to 500 degrees.
 Cook until the skin is crispy, 15 to 30 minutes.